Saoirse McHugh

 Saoirse McHugh (born 23 June 1990) is an Irish environmentalist and former Green Party politician.
-From Achill Island in County Mayo, she has degrees in genetics and sustainable agriculture.
+From Achill Island in County Mayo, she holds degrees in genetics and sustainable agriculture.
 McHugh was a Green Party candidate in the 2019 European Parliament election in Ireland, the 2020 Irish general election and 2020 Seanad election.
 She was unsuccessful in each case.

 She has described herself as "an environmentalist, a democratic socialist, and a grower", and her political goal as "some beautiful eco-socialist utopia".
 She left the Green Party in July 2020.

 Personal life

 Born in the United States, McHugh moved aged two to her father John's native village of Dooagh on Achill Island, where she was raised.
 As of 2020, she lived on Achill with her partner Colm Cafferkey, also an Achill native.

 She holds a Bachelor of Science (BSc) degree in genetics from University College Dublin and a Masters in Sustainable Agriculture and Food Security from Lancaster University.

 She has spoken publicly about her difficulty with bulimia, which began when she was 13 years old.
 She did not seek medical assistance for the bulimia until she was in her twenties, and described her first meetings with doctors as "awful experiences".